Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ### What are the characteristics of a good leader?

 - First of all, communication.
-A good communation skills are one of the leadership attributes that are absolutely crucial because a positive communication could inspire the team and make a good outcome.
-Ex. during my academic year, I collaborated with the 4-people team to build a website as a team leader.
-I am willing to encourage and inspire people even though they did not fulfill the requirement.
-One of my teammates was responsible for building a chart, but he did not properly apply the design to the end product.
-Thus, I encouraged him to go above and beyond expectation to make a better outcome.
-As a result, our team achieved high scores in the class and got positive feedback from the professor which was the best one he had ever seen.
+A good communation skills are one of the leadership attributes that are absolutely crucial because a positive communication could inspire the team and drive the team to success.
+Ex. during my time at Advantch, my team was responsible for developing water treatment management dashboard.
+We had an opportunity to show our dashboard to customer and communicated with them face to face in the international industrial automation exhibition.
+Since it was our first time to interact with real-world customer, our leader encouraged us to show all yourselves and should be proud of this project because it was a good chance to tell the world we are problem-solver, we could improve real-world issue.
+This short speech inspired us to succeed in the exhibition.

 - Secondly, Think with different perspective.
 As a leader, I am not the learner anymore, instead, I am both learner and mentor.
-Therefore, as a mentor, learners are just like customers, I need to think like a customer and put myself into their shoes which means user experience is more important for learner during mentoring
+Therefore, as a mentor, learners are just like customers, I need to think like a customer and put myself into their shoes.
+When I am teaching someone, I should think from someone's perpective so make sure we are speaking same language and to earn trust from teammate!

 - In conclusion, good leadership communication could inspire and encourage the team in order to drive the team success.
 And thinking with a different perspective could understand more what the team actually needs and help them more efficient.
   **[⬆ Back to Top](#question)**